Kunull/Writeups/docs/Proving Grounds/Play/Easy/Lampiao.md

 | tiago |
 | eder  |

-We have to save these usernames in a `usres.txt` file.
+We have to save these usernames in a `users.txt` file.

 ### Generating passwords